andrewskoehn/ECE-2524-Project-3/README.md

 EXAMPLES

 If "text.txt" contains:
-	this is a text file
+	>>this is a text file
 	with two lines

 then executing
->> python manip.py -a "append" text.txt
+python manip.py -a "append" text.txt
 will result in "text.txt" containing:
-	this is a text file
+	>>this is a text file
 	with two linesappend

+and then executing
+python manip.py -r 2 text.txt
+will result in "text.txt" containing:
+	>>this is a text file

+and then executing
+python manip.py -f "text file" "textfile" text.txt
+will result in "text.txt" containing:
+	>>this is a textfile

+and then executing
+python manip.py -c i text.txt
+will output
+	>>3 occurence(s) of "i" found.

+and then executing
+python manip.py -t # 2 5 text.t
+will output
+	>>File does not contain the given line range.